koriaf/ausdigital-nry/docs/1.0/index.md

     * the Notary API resource must be `/private/` (alternate `network`s MUST NOT be used with the `/public/` resource).
 * For given `ac_code` object `private` or `public` namespace must be equal to described in ac_code table in "HOC Header" section.

+For `ac_code == 0` (public document, public hoc_details):

+* `restrict_list` parameter MUST NOT be provided (because it's pointless)

+For `ac_code != 0`:

+* `restrict_list` parameter is required
+* `restrict_list` contains list of participant identifiers (which MAY be empty)
+* user MAY include himself to `restrict_list` to be able to access this document

+For `ac_code == 1` or `3` (private document):

+* `restrict_list` MUST be provided
+* `restrict_list` participants can access this notarized document

+For `ac_code == 2` or `3` (private HocDetil):

+* `restrict_list` MUST be provided
+* `restrict_list` contains list of participant identifiers which can access this HocDetail
+* HocDetail final `restrict_list` consists of all participant identifiers from all `restrict_list` from all documents
+* if HocDetail is private and notarized document is public then document `restrict_list` used only to limit HocDetail access, notarized document is still public and can be accessed by anyone without any authentication.

+Note: if object is private and `restrict_list` is empty (even document owner not included) then even initial document sender can't access this document, which makes it useful for some circumstances.
+Implementations MAY issue warning in this case.
+Initial user MAY post document again with different restricted_list or make it directly available to public (by IPFS or whatever).

+Note: if `restrict_list` of public document is filled and HocDetail is private and `restrict_list` is empty then this `restrict_list` doesn't affect HocDetail `restrict_list` (which is made from all restrict_lists of all documents in HocDetail), but it's theoretically possible that that HocDetail object will be available to other parties (TODO: looks silly).

 When the notary receives a valid notarisation request, if it doesn't refuse the request and doesn't experience technical difficulties, then it MUST: